MicrosoftDocs/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-requirements.md

 To view customer tenant devices on the device management pages, an MSP must:

-- Enroll all customer devices in Microsoft Endpoint Manager (MEM).
+- Enroll all customer devices in Microsoft Intune.
 For more information, see [Enroll devices in Microsoft Intune](/mem/intune/enrollment/).
 - Assign compliance policies to all customer devices.
 For more information, see [Create a compliance policy in Microsoft Intune](/mem/intune/protect/create-compliance-policy).

 ## Requirements for enabling user management